temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 Temporal's Web UI lets you see details about the Workflow you're running.
 You can use this tool to see the results of Activities and Workflows, and also identify problems with your Workflow execution.

-Visit the [Temporal Web UI](http://localhost:8080), where you can see your Workflow listed.
+Visit the [Temporal Web UI](http://localhost:8080), where you will see your Workflow listed.

 ![The workflow running](images/workflow_running.png)